Luke Glanville

 Research topics

-2. Examining the political, legal, and ethical dimensions of the responsibilities of sovereign states for the care and protection of vulnerable people beyond their borders, and examining the nature of global responsibilities more generally.
+1. The historical, political, legal, and ethical dimensions of the responsibilities of sovereign states for the care and protection of vulnerable people beyond their borders, and the nature of global responsibilities more generally.

 Contributions to GlobalFacultyInitiative.net